 I grew up eating mom’s homemade bento in school, and I even help packed my brother’s and my own bento in the morning with my mom when I was in high school (I was actually a morning person decades ago).
 My mom taught me the basic bento rule of thumb and I still follow the same guideline, which I will show you in this post.

 For your information, I make bentos that can be all consumed in 10 minutes by my 5 year old daughter and 7 year old son.

-This bento post is just to show you some ideas and tips that may be helpful for you to pack homemade lunches in bento box.
+This bento post is to show you some ideas and tips that may be helpful for you to pack homemade lunches in bento box.
 I’ll also talk about the food safety for bento packing and some of the side dishes you can pack for bento.
 Food does NOT have to be Japanese food.
 You can pack your own meals in bento box based on the guidelines below.
 Also, please adjust your bento box size and amount of food you put according to your needs.

 Now let’s begin!